 Students are chosen for a process called verification by the federal processor and/or the school.
 Students who are selected for verification must complete the verification process to become eligible for federal funds.
-Awards such as the Federal Pell Grant, Federal Direct Stafford Loan and/or other selected awards will be unavailable until the verification process is complete.
+Awards such as the Federal Pell Grant, Federal Direct Loan and/or other selected awards will be unavailable until the verification process is complete.
 After completion of the verification process, estimated awards may be reduced because of a change in the Expected Family Contribution (EFC), which is determined by the FAFSA information submitted to the U. S. Department of Education.

 Your financial aid award is initially packaged based on full-time enrollment for each semester.